stinkyfart69420/FastFlash/README.md

 You just select the distro, and it downloads and flashes it to your usb with ease.

 # How to use.

-Please note that this script is made to work on linux.
-I will make a windows version soon.

 Once you downloaded the main.py file from this repo, go ahead and execute the main.py file with sudo.